Skip to main content

 • with a simulated sense of yedavoyance, yedaaudience, yedaalience, yedagustance and yedatangency.

-• and without a simulated sense of yedasentience and yedaphonation - only a simulated concept of such
+• and without a simulated sense of yedasentience and yedaphonation - only a simulated concept of the sense?

 Comments